 "The evident policy of this legislation is to penalise and prevent the exaction of what may briefly be described as payments in the nature of procuration fees and to require the repayment thereof if they are obtained.
-There is no reason to suppose that it was intended to destroy the validity of the entire transaction if such an exaction forms an incident in it or is attendant upon it."
+There is no reason to suppose that it was intended to destroy the validity of the entire transaction if such an exaction forms an incident in it or is attendant upon it".

-Clause 30 of the Bill is virtually identical to s.14 of the Queensland Act as amended by the Money Lenders Acts Amendment Act 1968.
+Clause 33 of the Bill is identical to s.14 of the Queensland Act.

-- 31. Obligation of money lender to supply information as to state of loan.
+- 34. Obligation of money lender to supply information as to state of loan.
 This clause is not found in the Queensland Act but appears in the Victorian Act (s.
 30) and in New South Wales (s.
 32).
-The wording of the present clause follows that of cl.
-37 of the 1962 Draft Bill except that it has been extended to include a guarantor.
-A similar provision exists in hire purchase legislation. - 32.
+The wording of the present clause follows that of clause 37 of the 1962 Draft Bill except that it has been extended to include a guarantor.
+A similar provision exists in hire purchase legislation. - 35.
 Early repayments of loans.
-This clause is not in existing legislation and varies considerably from cl.
-38 of the 1962 Draft Bill.
+This clause is not in existing legislation and varies considerably from clause 38 of the 1962 Draft Bill.
 In Queensland, by implication from s.
 4B of the Money Lenders Act, a loan may be repaid at any time before the date stipulated for repayment.

 The amount of rebate to which a borrower is entitled when repaying a loan has always proved extremely difficult of computation and we consider that the clause as drawn will simplify the question.
 Similar provisions are to be found in hire purchase legislation.

 We also gave consideration to including a guarantor within the ambit of the clause, but decided against it as it could result in a borrower being placed in a disadvantageous position, were a guarantor to pay off a loan against the wishes of a borrower before the due date for payment.
-It will be noted that the clause refers only to repayment in full and that we have amended our earlier Bill to provide for interest up to three months from the date of repayment or the balance of the loan, whichever is the lesser.